How to sponsor a worker from overseas

 Examples of accepted documents may include the VAT registration certificate, a licence for the business premises, HMRC issued documents, employer liability insurance and such like.
 The Home Office has strict requirements regarding authentication of documents that cannot be submitted in the original and failure to follow the authentication requirements may lead to the rejection of the document and refusal of the application.

-The other limb of the application is to show that the business has a genuine need for the Tier 2 sponsor licence.
-There are various ways of addressing this requirement and a detailed discussion of this aspect of the application is normally part of our work in assisting the sponsor with the application.
+The other limb of the application is to show that the business has a genuine vacancy and a genuine need for the sponsor licence.
+There are various ways of addressing this requirement and we would normally discuss it with you in the initial call before accepting your instructions.

 The difference between a Tier 2 General and a Tier 2 ICT licence